fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/3d-printer.md

 ## Assignment

-Make a pre-designed 3D object
+Print a pre-designed 3D object
 Consider time to fabricate

 ## Prep for next week